Whole-Body MPC and Online Gait Sequence Generation for Wheeled-Legged Robots: EXPERIMENTAL RESULTS AND DISCUSSION

 \subsection{Gait Sequence Generation}

 Fig.~\ref{fig:gaitTimings} shows the result of the gait sequence generation in combination with the whole-body \ac{MPC}.
-The plot shows three interesting time snippets where the robot executes high linear velocities in combination with no, medium, and high rotational velocities.
+The plot shows three time snippets where the robot executes high linear velocities in combination with no, medium, and high rotational velocities.
 The gait sequence generator based on kinematic leg utilities intuitively switches between pure driving, static gaits (three legs in contact), and a trotting gait.
-All in all, our approach enables wheeled-legged robots to reduce the total amount of unnecessary steps, lowering the \ac{COT}~\cite{bjelonic2018skating}.
+As can be seen in the third plot of Fig.~\ref{fig:gaitTimings}, we can lower the \ac{COT} by up to \unit[85]{\%} thanks to the reduced number of steps.
+Moreover, pure driving achieves a \ac{COT} of around 0.1 at \unit[2]{m/s}, which is a factor of two higher than hybrid trotting \cite{bjelonic2020rolling}.

-One of the benefits of our whole-body \ac{MPC} is that it uses one set of cost terms for each gait.
-By contrast, the decomposed task approach, as described in~\cite{bjelonic2020rolling,bellicoso2017dynamic}, requires re-tuning the cost terms for each gait pattern.
-Therefore, it is not feasible to run our gait timings generator with such approaches without adding more heuristics that interpolate between sets of pre-tuned cost terms.
+One of our \ac{MPC}'s benefits is that it uses one set of cost terms for each gait.
+By contrast, the decomposed-task approach, as described in~\cite{bjelonic2020rolling}, requires re-tuning the cost terms for each gait pattern.
+Therefore, it is not feasible to run our gait timings generator with such an approach without adding more heuristics that interpolate between sets of pre-tuned cost terms.